cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/index.md

 <Aside type='warning' header='Important'>

 All Cloudflare logs are encrypted at rest.
-Encrypting the payload information adds a second layer of encryption for the matched values that triggered a WAF rule.
+Encrypting the payload content adds a second layer of encryption for the matched values that triggered a WAF rule.

 Make sure you store your private key safely.
 If you lose the private key, configure payload logging with a new public key.
 The payload of new requests will be encrypted with the new public key.